 Nutmeg Pension Fees

-The Nutmeg pension charges are based on the costs of its fully managed portfolio and depend on how much you are investing.
+The Nutmeg pension fees for a fully managed portfolio depend on how much you are investing.
 You will pay 0.75% up to £100,000 and 0.35% beyond that.
-Nutmeg’s portfolios have a fund fee which averages 0.21%.
-Fees are calculated on a daily basis.
+Nutmeg’s fully managed portfolios have a fund fee which averages 0.21% and fees are calculated on a daily basis.
+Fees correct as of 27.02.23 and subject to change.

 Nutmeg Pension Performance

 You can log in whenever you want to see where your pension pot is invested and how it’s performing.
-You will also be sent a valuation twice a year.
+You will also be sent a valuation four times a year.

 Past performance is no guarantee of future returns, but Nutmeg does have a long track record that you can view on its website to help you make a judgement.
 If you want to view analysis of Nutmeg's investment performance against other robo-advice firms then read my full Nutmeg review.
 In general, it has outperformed a benchmark of competitors, especially with its higher risk portfolios.

-At present Nutmeg's lowest risk level 1 portfolio has returned 5.1% over the past five years or 1% annually.
-Go up a risk level and returns hit 14% or 2.6% annually.
-Those on risk level 3 have seen returns of 18.1% over five years and 3.4% annually, while level 4 is at 23.4% over five years and 4.3% per year.
+At present Nutmeg's lowest risk level 1 fully managed portfolio has returned -0.7% over the past ten years.
+Go up a risk level and returns hit 14.7% or 1.4% annually.
+Those on risk level 3 have seen returns of 22.3% over ten years and 2% annually, while level 4 is at 30.6% over ten years.

-The mid-range portfolio 5 – which aims for moderate growth without extreme volatility – has returned 27% over five years and 4.9% annually.
-You then get into the more volatile portfolios, with level 6 returning 30.7% over five years and 5.5% annually and level 7 at 38.9% and 6.8% respectively.
-Level 8 has returned 45.1% over five years and 7.7% a year, while level 9 is at 52.3% over five years and 8.8% annually.
-The highest risk level 10 portfolio has returned 56% over five years and 9.3% annually.
+The mid-range fully managed portfolio 5 – which aims for moderate growth without extreme volatility – has returned 41% over ten years and 3.5% annually.
+You then get into the more volatile portfolios, with level 6 returning 50.7% over ten years and 4.2% annually and level 7 at 69% and 5.4% respectively.
+Level 8 has returned 84.7% over ten years and 6.3% a year, while level 9 is at 103.8% over ten years and 7.4% annually.
+The highest risk level 10 managed portfolio has returned 116.5% over ten years and 8% annually.

-All four providers allow transfers from other providers, but PensionBee’s service goes a bit further as it will also help you locate and consolidate any pension savings you may have had in the past.
+All three providers allow transfers from other providers but PensionBee’s service goes a bit further as it will also help you locate and consolidate any pension savings you may have had in the past.
 This makes it stand out as a decent pension consolidation service, particularly as you can only get started by making a transfer.

 Nutmeg provides a simple to use and accessible service that lets you monitor performance whenever and wherever you want.
-It is an easy way for a pension saver to invest and forget, letting Nutmeg do the legwork by building and managing your portfolio.
-Its charges are in line with its competitors and has a much longer investment performance track record, generally outperforming many of its competitors (especially with its higher risk portfolios)
+It is an easy way for a pension saver to invest and forget, either by selecting a fixed allocation portfolio or letting Nutmeg do the legwork by building and managing your portfolio.
+Its charges are in line with its competitors and has a much longer investment performance track record, generally outperforming many of its competitors (especially with its higher risk portfolios).
+Remember, Nutmeg will waive its management fees for the first 12 months* (Terms and Conditions apply).

 Those who want to be more involved also have the option of delving deeper and looking under the bonnet to see the funds and assets their money is invested in and even to project how close they are to reaching their retirement target.
-Nutmeg regularly provides market updates on its strategy, and coupled with the ability to easily alter contributions and risk, as well as monitoring if and when your portfolio will hit its target.
-It easy to see why Nutmeg have become the largest robo-adviser in the UK especially as most of the others still don't provide a pension product.
+Nutmeg regularly provides market updates on its strategy and coupled with the ability to easily alter contributions and risk, as well as monitoring if and when your portfolio will hit its target.
+It is easy to see why Nutmeg has become the largest robo-adviser in the UK, especially as some of the others still don't provide a pension product.

-If the Nutmeg pension is of interest then I suggest that you read Damien's full Nutmeg review where he analyses Nutmeg's investment performance in detail and also looks at who should consider Nutmeg investments, what their customer are saying about their service and how safe it is to invest with them.
+If the Nutmeg pension is of interest then I suggest that you read our full Nutmeg review where I analyse Nutmeg's investment performance in detail and also looks at who should consider Nutmeg investments, what its customers are saying about its service and how safe it is to invest with Nutmeg.